 4. What are the most commonly used diagnostic procedures in flexible bronchoscopy?

 6. Needle aspiration has a role in sampling mediastinal lymph nodes to diagnose what?

 7. Biopsy has value in the diagnosis of what?

-8. What has been used along with flexible bronchoscopy as treatments?
+8. What is often used along with flexible bronchoscopy?

-9. When using thermal ablation techniques, what is the most important point to keep in mind?
+9. When using thermal ablation techniques, what is the most important thing to remember?

 You should ensure a low FiO2 environment before the use of any thermal ablative therapy.

-10. Airway stenting has been used to maintain airway patency when?
+10. When can airway stenting be used to maintain airway patency?